bemcho/KafkaConsumerProducerTool/README.md

 # KafkaConsumerProducerTool
     -- For now only producer is implemented
+    -- No error handling e.g. will crash on broken url

 UI tool for sending messages to Kafka topics written in Haskell -- Installation stack & cabal